the-turing-way/the-turing-way/Chapter_Version_Control.md

 2. Do some work- you will now have made changes.
 Maybe you've modified one or more files, added new ones, or deleted old ones, it doesn't matter.
 3. Make a commit.
 This means you take a snapshot of your work at this point in time.

 Keep doing work and making more and more commits.
-You can kind of think of commits as checkpoints.
+You can think of commits as checkpoints.
 If you ever need to go back to any past checkpoint to get a file as it was then, or just return your entire project to a past state you can.
 An illustration of this is shown in the figure below.

 ![master_branch](figures/master_branch.png)